Dusting Off The Incubator

 The main issue I have with the pictured setup is the open top- my barn cats would be harassing the chicks all the time!
 Also it’s something simply we cannot pay for at this point… So I use rock slabs to elevate the waterer and I use cheap plastic tubs to contain the chicks.
 It’s crude but resourceful, it works for us.

-However, I did take the plunge and order a warming plate from Premier1Supplies and I’m super happy with it!
+However, I did take the plunge and order this warming plate from Premier1Supplies and I’m super happy with it!
 I got the 12×12 warming plate with the plastic dome, as pictured to the left.
 It’s rated to warm up to 20 chicks at once.

 Yesterday I had been keeping about 22 chicks under it (oops!) but have since moved the bigger chicks to another brooder now that they have less heat requirements.
 Those bigger chicks were store bought and spent about 4 weeks under the warming plate before outgrowing it.
 I’ve left the chicks from my first hatch as well as my Turken chicks under the warming plate to await the hatch of 7 more of our flocks eggs.